 We make no pretense of being a political party.
-We constitute ourselves as News & Letters Committees whose members come together to promote their ideas in an organized manner "and constantly to renew them in the practice of the class struggle."
-We have no interests separate and apart from those of the workers as a whole.
+We constitute ourselves as News and Letters Committees whose members come together to promote their ideas in an organized manner and constantly to renew them in the practice of the class struggle.
+We have the workers as a whole.

 Those who join us in these committees do so freely by an acceptance of these general principles.
 They are bound only to carry out the decisions which the members have arrived at democratically.
 Others, who are not members, are free to contribute material for the paper and to participate in the discussions of these committees.
-Accepting these principles we adopt the following